André Sousa (footballer, born 1998)

-André Martins de Sousa (born 26 February 1998) is a Portuguese footballer who plays for Nacional as a defensive midfielder.
+André Martins de Sousa (born 26 February 1998) is a Portuguese professional footballer who plays as a left-back for Liga Portugal 2 club Paços de Ferreira.

 Club career

 On 10 September 2017, Sousa made his professional debut with Vitória Setúbal in a 2017–18 Primeira Liga match against Sporting Braga.

 On 21 July 2021, he moved to Nacional on a three-year contract.

+On 6 September 2024, Sousa joined Slovenian PrvaLiga club Maribor on an initial one-year contract with the option for another year.

+On 15 July 2025, Sousa returned to Portugal and signed a one-season deal with Paços de Ferreira.